Paperback ISBN: 9781791007355$29.99 Show Buy

 Published August 2020

-This book offers a wealth of resources from forgotten places to help us create a new vocabulary for worship and prayer.
-It is a collection of prayers, songs, rituals, rites of healing, Eucharistic and baptismal prayers, meditations, and art from four continents: Asia-Pacific Islands, Africa, Americas, and Europe.
+A wealth of resources from forgotten places to help us create a new vocabulary for worship and prayerIt’s been said that prayer is the vocabulary of faith.
+This book offers a wealth of resources from forgotten places to help us create a new vocabulary for worship and prayer, one that is located amidst the poor and the major issues of violence and destruction around the world today.
+It is a collection of prayers, songs, rituals, rites of healing, Eucharistic and baptismal prayers, meditations and art from four continents: Asia-Pacific Islands, Africa, Americas, and Europe.

 Liturgies from Below is the culmination of a project organized by the Council for World Mission (CWM) during 2018-2019.
 Approximately 100 people from four continents worked with CWM, collaborating to create indigenous prayers and liturgies expressing their own contexts, for sharing with their communities and the rest of the world.
 The project was called “Re-Imagining Worship as Acts of Defiance and Alternatives in the Context of Empire”.